 Beginning in the later half of the 19th century, a new process of placer mining began to take hold.
 Modeled after units working in New Zealand, large floating processing plants known as dredges began to rework the historic hydraulic tailings and unmined alluvial deposits in the western United States.
-These there, the processing equipment would go to work.
+These dredges were modest in size to begin.
+However, a new design known as "The California Type Dredge" changed everything.
+Massive machines, consisting of a continuous turning bucket line, an internal processing plant, large water pumps, and a stacker unit, began to churn through the river valleys, processing areas that were previously unattainable.